Mapledurham Lock: History

 Mapledurham mill dates back to Domesday Book, and the weir was probably connected to it then, although the earliest extant reference to the weir is from the time of Edward I. The mill was attached to the property of Mapledurham House, owned by the Blount family, who have always had an interest in the weir.
+They were required to maintain the weir, under an agreement dating from before the Magna Carta of 1215.
 There was a flash lock at the weir but passage through this was stopped at the opening of the pound lock in 1777.
+The Thames Commissioners began a series of improvements to the river around that time, and the residents of the district asked them to fund improvements to Mapledurham weir in 1776.
+Although there was a lack of funds, they agreed to pay for a new lock, which was completed in the summer of 1777.
 The lock was built of fir on the Purley side of the river and was to be called Purley Lock.
 However local custom retained the old name.
 A cottage was ordered for the lock-keeper in 1816.
 During the 19th century there were disputes between the lock-keeper William Sheppard and the Blount family.
 However despite Blount's representations to the Conservators, Sheppard remained in post for 54 years, retiring at the age of 79.
 A new and greatly enlarged lock was built beside the old one in 1908.
+This became the first of the Thames locks to be mechanised, when it was automated in 1956.

 Mapledurham Mill is still functioning across the river from the lock, making this the only lock and weir combination on the Thames that supports the two functions that were originally the norm on river navigations.
 As both mill and navigation are now principally tourist enterprises, this no longer leads to the sort of conflicts between milling and navigation interests that were once common on the river.